pypyr/docs/content/topics/filesystem/_index.md

 `utf-8`, per the [TOML Spec](https://toml.io/en/latest#spec).

 ### default encoding
+The platform default is `utf-8` for most systems, but be aware on Windows it's still `cp1252`.
 To check your platform's default encoding, do:
 ```python
 import locale
 locale.getpreferredencoding(False)